Skip to navigation Skip to content Skip to subnav

 Annually, at the January meeting of the Emergency Board held pursuant to section 305a of this title, the Joint Fiscal Office and the Secretary of Administration shall provide to the Emergency Board a consensus estimate of the impact on the Education Fund resulting from tax increment financing districts authorized pursuant to 24 V.S.A. chapter 53 and section 5404a of this title.
 The estimate shall be for the succeeding fiscal year.
 The Emergency Board shall adopt an official estimate of the impact on the Education Fund at the January meeting.
 (Added 2017, No. 73, § 11a, eff.
 June 13, 2017.)

-(a) The Governor shall submit to the General Assembly, not later than the third Tuesday of every annual session, a budget that shall embody his or her estimates, requests, and recommendations for appropriations or other authorizations for expenditures from the State Treasury.
+(a) The Governor shall submit to the General Assembly, not later than the third Tuesday of every annual session, a budget that shall embody the Governor’s estimates, requests, and recommendations for appropriations or other authorizations for expenditures from the State Treasury.
 In the first year of the biennium, the budget shall relate to the two succeeding fiscal years.
 In the second year of the biennium, it shall relate to the succeeding fiscal year.
 The budget shall be based upon the official State revenue estimates, including the Medicaid estimated caseloads and per-member per-month expenditures, adopted by the Emergency Board pursuant to section 305a of this title.

 (1) As part of the budget report, the Governor shall: